Genivia/ugrep/README.md

 omitting all output and stopping the search after the first match in a file.
 This is essentially the same as using option `-q`.
-Therefore, to conduct our tests fairly, we pipe the output to a simple `null` utility that eats the input and discards it (see the source code below).
-Because GNU grep implements this convenient cheat, **ugrep** does too!
+Therefore, to conduct our tests fairly, we pipe the output to a simple `null` utility that eats the input and discards it, see the source code below:

     #include <sys/types.h>
     #include <sys/uio.h>